Answers to many common questions about our style, equipment, first looks, and the general flow of the wedding day photography.

 The final package price I give you will have travel and all other fees included in it already.
 I only consider travel as a factor in pricing if your wedding is in a major city with parking and toll cost or if the travel time becomes significant compared to the amount of time I will be photographing.
 I will always tell you the cost in advance though.

-Have you shot at my venue before?
+Have you worked at my venue before?

 I have photographed at a large number locations spread around the tri-state area - from a high rise in NYC to in farm fields in PA.
 However, living in such a densely populated area there are always going to be new places.
 Often times, I find that factors like weather and time of year can make one location seem like a completely different one.
 I certainly have photographed somewhere similar to your wedding in the past and I always make sure I have some extra time at the venue early to scout out the spaces.
 I always do a fair bit of online research for every location prior to the wedding day.